1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 A wooden breakwater has been placed on the Stokey beach to protect the cinders from the dashing waves of the millpond.

 Billy has constructed a temporary pier at the breakwater.
-(It was almost named "permanent" through a misconception or the meaning of the term.)
+(It was almost named "permanent" through a confusion of terms.)

-A shipyard has been established under the livingroom at Fernbank, on the cinders.
+A ship building yard has been established under the livingroom.

 _____________________